interpromoSID2020Airbus/g7_images_sociales/README.md

 &nbsp;
 ## 2 `ImagesStats`
 Code to perform basic statistics on the 2 sets of images given by Airbus for prediction.
 Our goal was to retreive information about the amount of data, images format, and relevant labellisation when possible.
-The notebook creates `CSV` files with information gathered, and oresents our statistics and conclusions drawn.
+The notebook creates `CSV` files with information gathered, and presents our statistics and conclusions drawn.
 Code: `g7_imgs_stats.ipynb`

 Outputs: